karembadawy/blog.alexsec.com/_posts/2017-3-11-library-book.md

 {% endhighlight nasm %}
 Like the other call to `putchar`, argument seems to be passed via `edi`.
 Here is the strategy to solve this challenge.
-We overwrite both calls to `putchar` with nops so no function get called thus avoid any trouble with that might lead to segmentation fault, from entry0 go directly to main function, set break point at `0x004009f0` and see what goes in edi.
+We overwrote both calls to `putchar` with nops so no function get called to avoid any segmentation fault.
+From entry0, go directly to main function, set break point at `0x004009f0` and see what goes in edi.
 {% highlight python linenos %}
 import r2pipe
 dbg = r2pipe.open("library_book", ["-d"])